Subscribie/module-builder/README.md

 # Subscription Website Builder

+### What does this project do?

+Quickly build a subscription based website, taking variable monthly payments.

 - You have a subscription service to sell!
 - Each of your packages have unique selling points (USPs)
 - Each have a different reoccurring price